LucasCordova/pacman/README.md

 ## Credits

 All art is original coursework (drawn in the course's arcade palette); no Namco assets are used or included.
-Code and art: MIT, use freely in your labs.
+Void where prohibited.